 - Thesis Option: Students may write a thesis, mentored by a JHU Faculty as an 11th, optional, program course.
 Click here for details.

 Applied Economics students tailor their own course of study and can pursue any of the following areas, or mix and match:

 - Public Policy

-- Macroeconomics/Financial Economics (also coming on-line)
+- Financial Economics and the Macroeconomy (also coming on-line)